What Are “Micro-Influencers?” Definition & Examples

-Micro-influencers are creators on social media platforms who typically have between 1,000 and 100,000 followers.
-These creators typically build followings around niches like travel, fashion, beauty and photography, and cultivate communities surrounding their content.
-Many of them interact with fans and followers regularly and, as a result, micro-influencers may sometimes see high engagement and active audiences.
+Micro-influencers are creators on social media platforms who typically have between 10,000 and 50,000 followers.
+These creators typically build followings around niches like travel, fashion, beauty, and photography, and cultivate communities surrounding their content.
+Many of them interact with fans and followers regularly and, as a result, micro-influencers often generate high engagement and active audiences.

 Though micro-influencers may exist on a number of different platforms, Instagram is the primary hub of micro-influencer activity on social media.
 Instagram is popular for micro-influencers because of its ease of content and influencer discovery tools that make it a natural fit for building followings around specific interests.

-On the other side of the influencer spectrum are “macro” influencers — larger, more traditional influencers like Lele Pons, Joey Graceffa, and Zach King.
-With millions of followers, what they lack in one-on-one engagement they make up for in incredible reach and brand lift.
-Where micro-influencers work well for small campaigns that are simple and straightforward, many macro-influencers are becoming mainstream and aren’t just posting sponsored content, but becoming a part of massive advertising and branding efforts.
+On the other side of the influencer spectrum are macro-influencers—with anywhere between 500,000 and 1 million followers.
+What they lack in one-on-one engagement they make up for in larger reach and brand lift.
+Micro-influencers work well for small campaigns that are simple and straightforward, whereas macro-influencers are often a part of massive advertising and branding efforts.

 What is Micro-Influencer Marketing?

 Marketing with micro-influencers gives brands an opportunity to reach small, active audiences with tailored and specific messaging.
-Where macro-influencers (influencers with 100,000 or more followers) bring a potential for reaching millions, micro-influencers sometimes have the advantage of higher engagement with their smaller followings.
+Where macro-influencers have the potential to reach millions, micro-influencers sometimes have the advantage of higher engagement with their smaller followings.

 Because they aren’t posting content to millions of followers, micro-influencers may be seen as more relatable or reachable than macro-influencers, which could lead to more activity and engagement among followers.
-Micro-influencers also come with a proportionately lower price tag because of their size, allowing brands to work with them at much lower budgets (but with proportionately lower reach).
+Micro-influencers also come with a proportionately lower price tag because of their size, allowing brands to work with them at much lower budgets.

 That said, a micro-influencer’s smaller following means less potential for reaching large audiences and achieving significant brand lift.
 In order to reach wider audiences, brands will need to work with multiple micro-influencers to boost reach, but more influencers mean more work and opportunities for marketing mishaps.
-Influencer marketing campaigns can be complex and nuanced, and multiplying the work may not be the right solution for every instance and every goal.
+Influencer marketing campaigns can be complex and nuanced, and multiplying the work may not be the right solution.

-What’s more, as fake followers continue to be a prominent issue in influencer marketing, it’s also important that brands take the time to review the authenticity of a micro-influencer’s popularity to protect against overpaying for underperforming campaigns.
+What’s more, as fake followers continue to plague influencer marketing, it’s also important that brands take the time to review the authenticity of a micro-influencer’s popularity to avoid overpaying for underperforming campaigns.